stakezone/nodemonitorsolana/README.md

 The Zabbix server is low on resources and a small size VPS is sufficient.
 However, lags can occur with the log file module.
 Performance problems with the server are mostly caused by the underlying database slowing down the processing.
 Database tuning might improve on the issues as well as changing the default Zabbix server parameters for caching etc.

-The timestamp from the `solana block-time` call appears to be inaccurate.
+The timestamp from the `solana block-time` call appears to be inaccurate, however it does not affect the purpose of up-time monitoring.